 - Use Paste Special to quickly convert a range of negative numbers.

-- The IF function provides control, converting only negative values.
+- The IF function provides more control wherein you convert the negative values only.

-- VBA macros automate bulk conversions, saving time.
+- VBA macros automate bulk conversions with a data range.

 Table of Contents

-STEP 2: The negative number is multiplied by -1, and voilà, it turns positive.
+STEP 2: The negative number is multiplied by -1.

-STEP 3: To apply this across a list, we can drag the corner of the cell down to copy the formula for each subsequent cell.
+STEP 3: To apply this across a list, we can drag the corner of the cell down to copy the formula.

 Use the ABS Function for Quick Conversion